-showing that $\xi$ is the autocorrelation function of the density contrast field and is directly related to its power spectrum.
+showing that $\xi$ is the autocorrelation function of the density-contrast field and is directly related to its power spectrum.

-In scale-invariant clustering regimes, one expects $\xi(r)$ to follow an approximate power-law behavior, $\xi(r)\sim r^{-\gamma}$, over the range where statistical self-similarity holds.
-On intermediate (quasi-linear) scales, the two-point correlation function of galaxies is empirically well described by a power law with $\gamma \simeq 1.6$--$1.8$.
+In scale-invariant clustering regimes, the correlation function is expected to follow an approximately power-law behaviour, $\xi(r)\sim r^{-\gamma}$, over the range where statistical self-similarity holds.
+On intermediate (quasi-linear) scales, the two-point correlation function of galaxies is empirically described by a power law with $\gamma \simeq 1.6$--$1.8$.
 This scaling typically holds from $\sim 0.5$--$1\,\mathrm{Mpc}$ up to $\sim 10$--$20\,\mathrm{Mpc}$, where clustering remains strongly non-linear.
 At large separations, $\xi(r)$ decreases and approaches zero as the galaxy distribution becomes statistically homogeneous.
 In this limit, density fluctuations are small ($|\delta|\ll 1$), and linear theory provides an adequate description.
-Conversely, small scales are dominated by non-linear, virialized structures where $\xi(r)> 1$.
-On very small scales ($\lesssim 0.5\,\mathrm{Mpc}$), deviations from a single power law arise from virialized structures and halo substructure.
-Thus, any approximate scale-invariant (power-law) behavior is expected only over a finite intermediate range of scales.\\
+Conversely, small scales are dominated by non-linear, virialised structures where $\xi(r)> 1$.
+On very small scales ($\lesssim 0.5\,\mathrm{Mpc}$), deviations from a single power law arise from virialised structures and halo substructure.
+Therefore, any approximate scale-invariant (power-law) behaviour is expected only over a finite intermediate range of scales.\\

-In this work, we estimate the isotropic two-point correlation function $\xi(r)$ using two complementary approaches.
-First, we compute it directly in configuration space by evaluating the spatial average ($r=||\mathbf{r}||$)
+In this work, we estimated the isotropic two-point correlation function $\xi(r)$ using two complementary approaches.
+First, we computed it directly in configuration space by evaluating the spatial average ($r=\lVert\mathbf{r}\rVert$),

 using a large number of uniformly sampled point pairs to ensure robust statistics.
-Second, we estimate $\xi(r)$ in Fourier space by computing the power spectrum of the density-contrast field $\delta(\mathbf{x})$ and applying the inverse Fourier transform, exploiting the Wiener–Khinchin relation between the correlation function and the power spectrum.
-These two independent estimators provide a useful consistency check on the measured clustering statistics.
+Second, we estimated $\xi(r)$ in Fourier space by computing the power spectrum of the density-contrast field $\delta(\mathbf{x})$ and applying the inverse Fourier transform, thereby exploiting the Wiener–Khinchin relation between the correlation function and the power spectrum.
+These two independent estimators provided a useful consistency check on the measured clustering statistics.

-The two–point correlation function $\xi(r)$ is obtained from the isotropic power spectrum $P(k)$ through the standard Fourier–Bessel (Hankel) transform \citep{Peebles1981},
+The two--point correlation function $\xi(r)$ is obtained from the isotropic power spectrum $P(k)$ through the standard Fourier--Bessel (Hankel) transform \citep{Peebles1980},